Man freed in competency mix up arrested again in SC killings

 Documents from the Williamsburg County Sheriff’s Office show the warrants to arrest Brand were issued a day after The Associated Press wrote about a series of oversights that led to the families of the sisters to see and hear about Brand walking free around their town of 3,100 people.

-Solicitor Chip Finney hasn’t responded to a number of phone calls and messages from the AP since Monday, including a text asking about the arrest Thursday night.
-The assistant prosecutor who signed off on dropping the charges because of the competency problem and Brand’s public defender at the time also haven’t responded to messages.
+Solicitor Chip Finney who is the elected prosecutor in charge of the case told the AP in a text message Friday morning he won’t comment on the case until Brand is back in South Carolina and has a mental exam by the state.
+The assistant prosecutor who signed off on dropping the charges because of the competency problem and Brand’s public defender at the time have not responded to messages.

-Finney also hasn’t reached out to Murray or the families of the sisters since the AP story and a subsequent news conference.
+Murray said Thursday night that Finney had not reached out to her or the families of the sisters since the AP story and a subsequent news conference.

 “The family still have questions that need to be answered by Mr. Finney,” Murray said.
 “They aren’t stopping until they get them.”